zero-equals-false/node-desktop-application-example/README.md

 [Template found here](https://github.com/zero-equals-false/node-desktop-app-template)

+This is a Node.js desktop solution for both front-end and back-end, taking data from a form on the front-end and mapping it to specific locations in a word document (data processing).
+However, *this is only one use-case.* This demonstrates building a modern desktop application.

 [Full tutorial here](https://zeroequalsfalse.com/posts/create-a-node-js-desktop-application-with-electron-bootstrap-and-express)

-This is a Node.js desktop solution for both front-end and back-end, taking data from a form on the front-end and mapping it to specific locations in a word document (data processing).
-However, *this is only one use-case.*

 <br>